heiskr/heiskr.github.io/_posts/2015-04-18-async-syntax.md

 ---
 layout: post
-title: Async Syntax: Labelled Returns
+title: Async Syntax &ndash; Labelled Returns
 ---

 I'll show one way we could handle asynchronous code.
 Then, I'll compare this method with existing patterns.